Many people often question the wisdom of selecting integrity as Three Pillar’s core value.

 2) “The state of being whole, entire, and undiminished; to preserve the integrity of an empire”

-3) “a sound, unimpaired, or prefect condition; the integrity of a ship’s hull”
+3) “a sound, unimpaired, or perfect condition; the integrity of a ship’s hull”

 Integrity of work product describes the quality with which we deliver.
 Do we execute to the best of our ability?
 Do we propose what is needed rather than what we can sell?
 Do we make sound decisions, or do we cut corners or over-engineer?
 Are the results of our work appropriate for what is required?

-If we actively pursue Personal Integrity, Organizational Integrity, and Integrity of Work Product I am confident that our stakeholders (customers, employees, shareholders) will undoubtedly recognize that there is something truly different about Three Pillar and our commitment to Integrity.
-They will experience an unparalleled commitment to Ethical Standards, Honesty, Team Work, Reliability, and Results, not because we want them to witness it, but because we believe this is how business should be done.
+If we actively pursue Personal Integrity, Organizational Integrity, and Integrity of Work Product, I am confident that our stakeholders (customers, employees, and shareholders) will undoubtedly recognize that there is something truly different about Three Pillar and our commitment to Integrity.
+They will experience an unparalleled commitment to Ethical Standards, Honesty, Teamwork, Reliability, and Results, not because we want them to witness it, but because we believe this is how business should be done.